 This section describes the tasks that admin users perform to enable and disable access control.

-Table, cluster, pool, job, and workspace access control are available only in the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package).
+These access controls are available only in the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package).

 An admin can also manage access to Databricks REST APIs by giving or denying users the ability to generate access tokens, and can grant or deny users the ability to use Databricks user credentials to access external Databricks services, like the Ideas Portal or the Help Center.